Sibuan Island

 Sea Nomads

 Walking to the middle of the island, you will see a few primitive houses constructed with leaves and wood facing the beach.
 Some local children would come to you asking for money.
 The villagers there are in hardcore poverty and not living in a paradise.
-They are stateless and not Malaysia citizens.
+They are stateless and not Malaysian citizens.

 Huts under coconut trees in Sibuan